OpenCollarTeam/opencollarteam.github.io/index.md

 ### Check out our new [flickr page]( https://www.flickr.com/groups/opencollar/)!

 # CURRENT FULL RELEASE:  OPEN COLLAR V 8.2.3

-Dateline 10 April, 2020.
-OpenCollar V 8 is in!
 You can see the [Release Notes](https://opencollar.cc/ReleaseNotes) here.

 ## New in OpenCollar V 8:
 New Features: